-Central Board of Secondary Education (CBSE), New Delhi, is all set to conduct Joint Entrance Examination (JEE) Main 2015 offline examination on April 04 and online examination will be on April 10 and 11, 2015.
-We bring you the most important tips for preparation for JEE Main 2015:
+Central Board of Secondary Education (CBSE), New Delhi, is all set to conduct Joint Entrance Examination (JEE) Main 2017.
+We bring you the most important tips for preparation for JEE Main 2017:

-Time Management: Students must have to allocate the time for preparing for entrance exam.
-Time management plays crucial role.
-Allocate the available time into each subjects.
+Time Management: Students must have to allocate the time for preparing for the entrance exam.
+Time management plays a crucial role.
+Allocate the available time into each subject.
 While doing calculations in mathematics, use short methods and skip unimportant steps to save your time.
 Avoid using calculators for calculations in order to increase your speed and strike rate.

 Solve easy questions: Try to solve easy and average questions first, as it will help you immensely to get through.
 Go in for the toughest ones later.